Sanremo it is undoubtedly the most popular tourist destination of the Riviera dei Fiori and one of the most renowned in all of Liguria.

 Sanremo is located in western Liguria right in the center of the Riviera dei Fiori.

-In about 30 minutes from Sanremo you can reach the neighboring France , passing through the coastal municipalities of Bordighera is Ventimiglia .
+In about 30 minutes from Sanremo you can reach the neighboring France , passing through the coastal city of Bordighera is Ventimiglia .

 To the east of the city of Sanremo, crossing Arma di Taggia, land of the Taggiasca olive, and other small municipalities, we arrive at Imperia, the provincial capital.